 The currents can be used to approximate the measures of phase locking and frequency entrainment, i.e., the phase distribution $Q(\phiab)$ and the spectra $S_{A,B}(\omega)$.
 The phase difference between the two oscillators is estimated by the phase relation of the currents

 The phase distribution can be approximated by the normalized frequency of occurrence of $\phiab^\m$ in the stationary state, which is shown in \cref{fig:2qvdp_measured_phase}(b) by the scatter points.
-They approximate well the phase distribution $Q(\phiab)$.
-Moreover, the heterodyne currents can be used to estimate the spectra via \citep[Section 4.5.1]{Wiseman_2009}
+While an exact agreement between the estimated phase distribution and $Q(\phiab)$ is not expected, they qualitatively agree very well.